 - Peel and core the apples, then slice into thin slices.
 I like using my apple peeler for this step.
 Place one inch of water in the bottom of a large pot.
 Add apples and cook, stirring occasionally, approximately 3-5 minutes after water boils, or just until the apples start to turn the slightest bit opaque.

 - While apples are cooking, add the crumb ingredients to a large bowl.
 Using a fork or pastry cutter, cut the ingredients together until they form coarse crumbs, about the size of a pea.

 - Drain apples very well.
 Let them sit in the strainer for a few minutes to cool, then place them in pie crust.
 Sprinkle 1/4 cup sugar and cinnamon over apples.
 Add your crumb mixture evenly on top.
 Place pie on a cookie sheet to avoid mess in the oven.
 Cover outer edge of crust with thin strips of foil or a pie crust shield.

-- Bake at 375° for 35-45 minutes.
+- Bake at 425° for 10 minutes then lower the oven temperature to 350°F for 30-40 minutes.
 Remove pie crust shield during the last 15 minutes of baking to ensure that the crust browns.

 - Pie may be made a day in advance.
 Refrigerate overnight.
 Serve with whipped cream or ice cream.